ivamaan/PHP-file-uploader/README.md

     View the uploaded files and manage them as needed.

 This code provides a robust solution for file management with a focus on security and usability.

+Support My Work

+If you enjoy my work and would like to support me, consider making a donation!
+Your contributions help keep this project alive and thriving. ✨🙏

+Donate via USDT on TRON:

+    TXijXLmsQ6dqjh9tHkeSZCkvv53RrUmaVT

+Thank you for your support!